beautiful-code/daily_recap/README.md

 bundle exec rake db:migrate # To run the migrations

+bundle exec rake db:seed #to run the seed file:

 bundle exec rails s # Start the rails server.

 Open 'http://localhost:3000' in your browser.